 - doctors offer you the right tests to confirm your asthma as early as possible

 - you can take control of your care by having your own asthma care plan and help to use it

 - you know how to take your asthma medicines and what to do if they are not working

-- you get regular support to make sure you’re using your medicines correctly, for example checking your inhaler technique (NHS Choices has more information about this)
+- you get regular support to make sure you’re using your medicines correctly, for example checking your inhaler technique (the NHS website has more information about this)

 - you are helped to reduce the amount of medicine you are taking when your asthma is well controlled, so that you are not taking medicine that you don’t need.

 Decisions about treatment and care are best when they are made together.
 Your health professionals should give you clear information, talk with you about your options and listen carefully to your views and concerns.